Tom-HA/k8s-operators-workshop/docs/slides/05_gitops-and-argocd.md

 ## GitOps

-GitOps is a deployment methodology, where you declare the desired state of your deployment with a Git repository which acts as the source of truth.
+GitOps is a deployment methodology, where we declare the desired state of our deployment with a Git repository which acts as the source of truth.
-For example, if the desired state of you deployment consists of a deployment and service manifests, once you've pushed the manifests into a Git repository, you can be sure they will be present in the Kubernetes cluster.
+For example, if the desired state of our deployment consists of a deployment and service manifests, once we've pushed the manifests into a Git repository, we can be sure they will be present in the Kubernetes cluster.

 ## Argo CD